aidenplabs/preflight-guard-action/README.md

 This action is for beginner builders and solo builders who want a simple pre-deploy check in GitHub Actions before launch.
 It is intentionally narrow.
 It looks for a small set of common red flags and writes a plain-language report you can review before shipping.

+## What You Get

+When you run this action on a supported repo, it can give you:

+- a simple `ship: yes`, `ship: caution`, or `ship: no` recommendation
+- a compact GitHub job summary first
+- the full generated Markdown report underneath when available
+- a JSON report and Markdown report you can keep as artifacts
+- beginner-friendly explanations of what was found and why it matters
+- copy-paste AI handoff prompts for supported review-needed findings
+- structured execution-help blocks for the current supported repair paths

 ## Wait, New to GitHub Actions?

 If you are not sure how to set this up in your own repo yet, follow the step-by-step screenshot guide here: